Mediterranean · Restaurants · Special Occasion · Steakhouse

 Five Stars described the texture of the gnocchi as a cross between a pillow and cotton candy, as it melted and clung to the roof of his mouth.
 Delighted, he mentioned he barely had to chew.
 The gnocchi, according to Five Stars, is a masterclass in how gnocchi should taste.

 Crunching into the mushrooms was so sensual, as each meaty bite released a savoury juice.
 The 12-month Manchego and labneh added creamy butteriness and caramelized nuttiness, while the truffle came through mostly on the nose.
 The gnocchi was slightly salty, which worked.
 The dish was served piping hot.
 The portion was enough for two to split.
-If you are a larger group, order a couple of plates to share.
+If you are a larger group, order at least two plates to share.
 It’s that good.

 Next up was the 21-day, dry-aged sirloin.
 One piece had a nice crunch of white fat on the edge.
 Five Stars said it was what you expect when you order a steak.
 He regretted eating the short rib first, as it was so outstanding that anything else wouldn’t compare.
 I disagree.
 I enjoyed the firmer, cleaner, familiar taste of beef.
 It was interesting to switch between cuts for comparison.